St. Vincent's Seminary (Missouri): Civil War

 With the outbreak of the Civil War, thousands of Federal troops were stationed in the town.
 Despite the threat of being requisitioned by the Army, the college continued to operate in relative safety.
 This was even despite a major skirmish taking place near the town.
-Nevertheless, concern for the safety of the students led many of the parents and bishops to remove their students from the College.
+Nevertheless, concern for the safety of the students led many of the parents and bishops to remove their students from the college.
 Adding to this was the implementation of a military draft by President Lincoln.
 The Fall term of 1862 saw the student body reduced to half, to some 30 students.

 Legacy

 After its closing, the grounds were sold to the State of Missouri.
 They became the home of the River Campus of Southeast Missouri State University.
+The main building is listed on the National Register of Historic Places.